The Summit Tunnel: A Testament to Victorian Engineering and Resilience

-The pictures below, which can also be seen on Clickasnap, were taken with a Samsung Galaxy Tablet on November 14, 2013.
+The pictures below were taken with a Samsung Galaxy Tablet on November 14, 2013.
 The feature is the tunnel's eastern portal, a few of the tunnel's air shafts, and a number taken from the hills above the tunnel looking down into the valley and landscapes below.
+Clicking any image should open a link in another window to my Colin Green Photography store on Zazzle.

 The following 2 short films were taken at the tunnels Northern (Western) portal.